TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **2. Text formatting of EAV/ELV Specific Control Measures**

-There was an issue with the text formatting of the reponses under "EAV/ELV Specific Control Measures".
+There was an issue with the text formatting of the responses under "EAV/ELV Specific Control Measures".

 *To Reproduce*
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

 a.
 Go to 'https://8000-tuckerfaulk-havscalcdbp-zn557uvrtgy.ws-eu82.gitpod.io/calculator/'
 b.
 Click on 'Calculate Daily Exposure'
 c.
 See error: text incorrectly formatted under "EAV/ELV Specific Control Measures"

-*Expected behavior*
+*Expected behaviour*
 Bullet points were expected to be set on a new line.
 All of the text was bunching into a single paragraph.

 *Solution*